 - United Arab Emirates, Ukraine, Uzbekistan, Yemen.

 The Home Office requires education providers to check the Right to Study for all students before they can start their course.
 Non-EEA students at The University of Law must attend pre-enrolment to provide evidence they can study in the UK before proceeding to formal enrolment.

-You will receive an email from Student Services at your campus with details of the date and time for pre-enrolment.
+You will receive an email from your campus with details of the date and time for pre-enrolment.
 Attendance is mandatory and you must attend your allocated session unless there are exceptional circumstances.

-You will need to bring the following documents to pre-enrolment:
+You must bring the following original documents to pre-enrolment: